amendelson/usc-course-spring-2019/week15/README.md

 # Week 15

-By popular demand, we'll be spending some more time with R. And some time in space, depending on how fast things go.
+By popular demand, we'll be spending some more time with R, getting more practice with Github
 ---

 ## Hands-on